microsoft/FHIR-Converter/docs/how-to-guides/deployment-options.md

-# Deployment options to setup FHIR converter service in Azure
+# Deployment options to set up FHIR converter service in Azure

 This article details various deployment options for provisioning a FHIR converter service in Azure using the [MCR container image](https://mcr.microsoft.com/en-us/product/healthcareapis/fhir-converter/tags).